 Lakeland College

-Graduates of Lethbridge College's Early Childhood Education certificate program (one year) are eligible for admission directly into the second year of Lakeland College’s Early Learning and Child Care diploma program.
+Graduates of Lethbridge College's Early Childhood Education certificate program (one year) with a GPA of 2.0 or higher are eligible for admission directly into the second year of Lakeland College’s Early Learning and Child Care diploma program.

 Medicine Hat College